-Honors courses are small interactive classes of no more than twenty-five students.
+Honors courses are small interactive classes of no more than thirty students.
 The classes promote student-centered discussion and the development of analytical and communications skills.
 All honors courses are designed specifically for the honors program and are not harder versions of other classes.
 First year honors courses introduce students to the unique atmosphere of the honors classroom as well as the student-centered design of the courses.
 After the first year, students have the opportunity to explore topics in greater depth in upper-division colloquia.
-In these upper-level courses students might find themselves discussing the politics of radicalism, the impact of science on society or even engaging in drone photography.
+In these upper-level Students might find themselves discussing the politics of radicalism, the impact of science on society or even engaging in drone photography.

 All students in the Honors program must complete the honors capstone project.
 The honors capstone project is the culmination of the Honors experience.
 Honors students will work with a faculty mentor to design and carry out the project.
 Students can complete a research thesis, online portfolio, experiential-based project, creative/performative project or an innovation project.